0xbythesecond/Azure-SOC-Honeynet-Project/README.md

 In the "AFTER" evaluation stage, the Network Security Groups underwent fortification measures whereby all traffic, with the exception of my administrative workstation, was comprehensively blocked.
 Additionally, other resources were fortified by leveraging their built-in firewalls alongside the implementation of Private Endpoint functionality.

 ## Attack Maps Before Hardening / Security Controls
 The visual representation presented below provides an overview of the assault endeavors targeted at a publicly accessible Microsoft SQL server throughout a span of 24 hours.
-The plotted data points on the map delineate the precise origins of these attack(s) or attempted logins.
+The plotted data points on the map delineate the precise origins of these attacks or attempted logins.
 ![MSSQL Allowed Access](https://i.imgur.com/UHVHIGM.png) <br />

 The depicted attack map elucidates the multitude of syslog authentication failures encountered by the Linux server I provisioned, elucidating the presence of unsanctioned endeavors to gain entry from external sources beyond the confines of the local network.
 This serves as an emphatic reminder underscoring the indispensability of fortifying Linux servers with robust authentication protocols and diligently scrutinizing system logs to detect and thwart potential intrusions.